jw-lin/cbeam/README.md

 3. meshes are generated using `Gmsh` and `pygmsh`; boundary layer refinement at interfaces between regions with different refractive index is supported.
 4. derivatives of eigenmodes are estimated using centered finite difference (as opposed to perturbation theory).
 5. the $z$ step size is chosen adaptively, by comparing values at a proposed next $z$ step with an extrapolation from previous values.
-6. to interpolate quickly between different finite element meshes, `coupledbeam` includes a small Julia package called `FEinterp` which accelerates mesh point queries by storing mesh triangles in a bounding volume hierarchy (BVH) tree.
+6. to quickly evaluate a field sampled on a finite element mesh at an arbitrary $(x,y)$ point, `coupledbeam` includes a small Julia package called `FEval`, which speeds up point queries by storing mesh triangles in a bounding volume hierarchy (BVH) tree.

-(aside: interpolation really isn't the right word for #6, since a field defined over a finite element mesh has a definite value at every point within the mesh, not just at the mesh nodes. you just have to find which mesh triangle contains a given point).

 ## installation help
 the `pythoncall` installation is a little weird. once you have the code cloned (and assuming you have a Julia install), go into `coupledbeam`'s root directory and start up a Julia REPL. from here run